09-01-2026

 Differences Between Frisking, Screening, and Scanning

-Frisking generally involves direct physical inspection or device-assisted sweeps of a person’s body.
-Screening refers to broader processes that may include observation, questioning, and initial checks.
-Scanning involves technological tools such as X-ray systems, DFMD units, or HFMD sensors.
+Frisking involves physical inspection or device-assisted checks of a person.
+Screening is a broader process that includes observation, questioning, and initial verification.
+Scanning uses advanced technologies such as X-ray systems, DFMD units, or HFMD sensors.
 Although often used interchangeably, these terms reflect distinct layers of security assessment and should be applied accurately within operational planning.

 Types of Frisking in Security Protocols